Sugar (2024 TV series)

 Sugar is an American neo-noir mystery drama television series created by Mark Protosevich for Apple TV+.
 The series premiered on April 5, 2024, with Fernando Meirelles directing five episodes while Adam Arkin directed three.
 The series stars Colin Farrell in the lead role, who also serves as an executive producer.

 The first season received positive reviews and was nominated for the Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series (Half-Hour) at the 2024 Primetime Creative Arts Emmy Awards.
-In October 2024, the series was renewed for a second season.
+In October 2024, the series was renewed for a second season, which premiered on June 19, 2026.

 Premise

-Described as "a genre-bending contemporary take on the private detective story set in Los Angeles," it follows John Sugar, a private investigator recruited by a wealthy movie producer to investigate the disappearance of his granddaughter.
+Described as "a genre-bending contemporary take on the private detective story set in Los Angeles", it follows John Sugar, a private investigator recruited by a wealthy movie producer to investigate the disappearance of his granddaughter.